Download the audio of the Zoo Story (right click, save as)

 “Who is the keeper of this cage?”

-And Mr. Heartly had no choice, but do as he was told.
-It didn’t matter how much Bozo screeched now – Mr. Heartly did not dare to cater to his demands.
+And Mr Hartley had no choice, but to do as he was told.
+It didn’t matter how much Bozo screeched now – Mr Hartley did not dare to cater to his demands.

 He gathered the keepers round and delivered this message:

-He gave special instructions to Mr. Heartly.
+He gave special instructions to Mr Hartley.
 He must make the monkeys do some scientific tests and prove their worth.

 “Idle hands do the devil’s work,” he said.
 “Keep those monkey minds occupied and they will stay out of trouble.”

-And so poor Mr. Heartly spent his days trying to teach the monkeys to count to three and to read the newspaper.
+And so poor Mr Hartley spent his days trying to teach the monkeys to count to three and to read the newspaper.
 None of them showed an inclination to learn their lessons, except for one, and that was Theo.
-“Well well, well,” said Mr. Heartly.
+“Well well, well,” said Mr Hartley.
 “So it turns out that the naughtiest monkey of them all is the brainiest.”

 And so the animals didn’t go on strike.
 But they were looking for revenge.
 And Theo found it.

-One day, kind Mr. Heartly was sweeping up the peach stones and banana skins off the floor of the cage.
+One day, kind Mr Hartley was sweeping up the peach stones and banana skins off the floor of the cage.
 Theo noticed that he had left his key in the door.
 He swung by and grabbed it, before whisking it off to hide on a high branch of his favourite tree.
-As Mr. Heartly left the cage, he noticed that he had lost his key – but he didn’t dare tell anyone about it, because he was afraid of losing his job.
+As Mr Hartley left the cage, he noticed that he had lost his key – but he didn’t dare tell anyone about it, because he was afraid of losing his job.
 Instead, he took the spare set of keys from his desk.

 “After all,” he said to himself.
 “What harm can come of it?
 It’s not as if monkeys know how to turn keys in locks.”

 The keys to all the cages were hanging on the walls.
 Each one had a label on its ring.
-Theo spelt out “LI-ON” and “B-EAR” and “Hipp-o”.
-He was thankful to Mr. Heartly for teaching him to read.
+Theo spelt out “LI-ON” and “B-EAR” and “Hipp-o.”
+He was thankful to Mr Hartley for teaching him to read.
 Then he scampered around the cages opening all the doors.
 First he let out the monkeys and the apes.
 He told them to make as much noise as possible to wake everyone else up.
-The King Gorilla made a quiet but dignified speech, appealing to the larger animals not to eat anyone, and to be careful not to tread on any of the insects.
+The King gorilla made a quiet but dignified speech, appealing to the larger animals not to eat anyone, and to be careful not to tread on any of the insects.

 “Good morning sir.
 The animals have escaped.”